Ruby On Rails Scalability: Challenges and Remedies

 Hence, you need to choose a language and make updates regularly in order to make application scaling possible.

-Let’s now understand challenges in ROR Scalability so that you can understand remedies to scale rails easily.
+Let’s now understand challenges in Ruby on Rails Scalability so that you can understand remedies to scale rails easily.

 Issues with App Architecture